arielsalminen/responsive-nav.js/README.md

 * Weighs only 1.5kb minified and gzipped.
 * Doesn’t require any external libraries.
 * Uses CSS3 transitions, touch events and simple markup.
-* Removes the 300ms delay between a physical tap and the click&nbsp;event.
+* Removes the 300ms delay between a physical tap and the click event.
-* Makes it possible to use CSS3 transitions with max-height:&nbsp;auto.
+* Makes it possible to use CSS3 transitions with max-height: auto.
-* Built accessibility in mind, <del>meaning that everything will work on the screen readers&nbsp;too.</del> Needs more testing, want to help me?
+* Built accessibility in mind, meaning that everything should work on the screen readers too.
-* Works in all major desktop and mobile browsers including IE6 and&nbsp;up.
+* Works in all major desktop and mobile browsers including IE6 and up.
 * Navigation is accessible even when JavaScript is disabled.